Shaniko — Oregon’s Coolest Ghost Town

 Know before you go

-• There are a few businesses in Shaniko, although their hours vary and I wouldn’t count on anything being open.
+Shaniko has a few businesses.
+Their hours vary, and I wouldn’t count on anything being open.
 Shops are more likely to be open in summer when the town gets the most tourists.

-• Once you reach Shaniko, getting around town is easy.
-The town is pretty small and the best way to see things is by walking around and exploring.
+Once you reach Shaniko, getting around town is easy.
+The town is pretty small, and the best way to see it is to walk around and explore.

 History of Shaniko

-Shaniko’s past is a rollercoaster of ups and downs as it transformed from boom town to ghost town no less than three times.
+Shaniko’s past is a rollercoaster of ups and downs.
+It transformed from boom town to ghost town no less than three times.
 The town began forming in the late 1800s when it was called Cross Hollows.
 It became a town in 1901 and has since been known as Shaniko.

 What to see in Shaniko